winstonpuckett/av-club/anchor_circle.md

 ## Role purpose

-- To help connect people and God by making sure that roles are filled for given events.
+- To connect people and God by making sure that roles are filled for given events.

 ## Currently filled by